If you’re involved at any level in delivering care, then you need clinicalskills.net!

-Nurses: clinicalskills.net provides nurses with an instant up-to-date check on the principles of a particular skill, as well as supporting those who want to check their practice or refresh their memories.
-Registered nurses can store their personal reflections on procedures within their own clinicalskills.net accounts to help with revalidation; and they can accumulate CPD hours.
+Nurses and Midwives: clinicalskills.net provides nurses with an instant up-to-date check on the principles of a particular skill, as well as supporting those who want to check their practice or refresh their memories.
+Registered nurses and midwives can record and store their CPD activity and reflective accounts using the NMC templates to prepare for revalidation.

 Healthcare support workers: clinicalskills.net provides health care support workers with clear guidance on a range of procedures, including invaluable checklists.
 Managers can set them tests to evaluate learning and understanding.